 Lisa Jones.
 Swan Charity.
 Salford Royal NHS Trust

 Verve understands that life is hard for many families.
 COVID has damaged our communities and the health of ourselves and our families.
 The effects of COVID will last for many years and is something we have to live with; however, children shouldn’t have to learn to live with something.
-Children don’t understand the implications of COVID because their lives are in the now; for some children, now is not a good place.
+Children don’t understand the implications of COVID because their lives are in the now; for some children, the now is not a good place.

 However, COVID has made some of us open our hearts to each other.
 We know that fostering might be right for us because we inherently want to make a difference, but we don’t know where to get the correct information.

 Verve Recruitment CIC recruits foster carers for the Not for Profit sector only; there’s no obligation, just honest and independent advice.
 After all, when you have the correct information, you make the right choices, which is why Verve will help you decide if fostering is right for you with a Not for Profit Charity that will recognise your skills, and support you both, every step of the way.